jiac3366/DDIA_notes/notes-w9.md

 			- Unfortunately, predicate locks do not perform well: if there are many locks by active transactions, checking for matching locks becomes time-consuming.
-For that reason, most databases with 2PL actually implement index-range locking (also known as next key locking), which is a simplified approximation of predicate locking
+For that reason, most databases with 2PL actually implement index-range locking (also known as next key locking 间隙锁), which is a simplified approximation of predicate locking

 		- ### Index-range locks